 Atmospheric muons represent the most abundant signal in a neutrino telescope and can be used to calibrate the detector and to check its expected response to the passage of charged particles.
-On the other side, they can represent a dangerous background

-- source because downward-going muons can incorrectly be reconstructed as upwardgoing particles and mimic high energy neutrino interactions; muons in bundles are particularly dangerous.
+On the other side, they can represent a dangerous background source because downward-going muons can incorrectly be reconstructed as upward-going particles and mimic high energy neutrino interactions; muons in bundles are particularly dangerous.
 These muons are expected to arrive almost at the same time in the plane perpendicular to the shower axis.
-A full Monte Carlo simulation, starting from the simulation of atmospheric showers, can accurately reproduce the main features of - muons reaching a neutrino telescope, but requires a large amount of CPU time.
+A full Monte Carlo simulation, starting from the simulation of atmospheric showers, can accurately reproduce the main features of muons reaching a neutrino telescope, but requires a large amount of CPU time.

 Recently, parametric formulae (Becherini et al., 2006) to evaluate the flux of atmospheric muons were derived from a full Monte Carlo simulation.
 These formulas take into account the muon multiplicity and the energy spectrum of muons in a bundle, as a function of the distance from the shower axis.
-A simple generator interface is provided (actived MURACE) which each he energy here and here all energy and the energy and the shower axis. - (called MUPAGE), which can be used by all experiments having a flat overburden coverage of at least 1500 m.w.e.
+A simple generator interface is provided (called MUPAGE), which can be used by all experiments having a flat overburden coverage of at least 1500 m w.e.
 (Carminati et al., 2008).
 MUPAGE is used to simulate atmospheric muons in Mediterranean neutrino telescopes.

-The flux (which corresponds to the $(dN{\mu}/dE{\mu}d\Omega)$ of Eq.
-(5) integrated over the muon energy $E{\mu}$ , with units: m-2 s-1 sr-1) of muon bundles with multiplicity m (see Fig. 9) is obtained as a function of the depth along the vertical direction $h_0$ (note that the index 0 means that the depth h is computed exactly at the vertical direction) and zenith angle $\theta$ as:
+The flux - which corresponds to the $(dN{\mu}/dE{\mu}d\Omega)$ of Eq.
+(5) integrated over the muon energy E{μ} , with units: $m^{-2} s^{-1} sr^{-1}$ - of muon bundles with multiplicity m (see Fig. 9) is obtained as a function of the depth along the vertical direction h_0 (note that the index 0 means that the depth h is computed exactly at the vertical direction) and zenith angle θ as

-$$\Phi(m;h_0,\theta) = \frac{K(h_0,\theta)}{m^{\nu(h_0,\theta)}} \tag{14}$$
+$$\Phi(m; h_0, \theta) = \frac{K(h_0, \theta)}{m^{\nu(h_0, \theta)}}.$$ (14)

 The flux of bundles of increasing multiplicity m decreases with increasing vertical depth and zenith angle.
-The parametric dependences of $K(h_0, \theta)$ and $v(h_0, \theta)$ are reported in Becherini et al. (2006), as the others below.
+The parametric dependences of $K(h_0, \theta)$ and $\nu(h_0, \theta)$ are reported in Becherini et al. (2006), as the others below.